Before you start

 Before analysis begins, getbased runs two automatic checks:- Model mismatch — if you have changed your AI model since your last import, a warning explains that different models may assign different internal keys to the same marker.
 You can continue or switch back to your previous model.

-- PII scan — a notification confirms that personal information (name, address, date of birth, ID numbers) will be stripped before the file is sent to your AI provider.
+- PII scan — a notification confirms that personal information such as name, address, date of birth, ID numbers, email, and phone will be stripped before the file is sent to your AI provider.

 Understanding the import preview

 The preview table shows each result the AI found, the value, the lab’s reference range, and how it was mapped.
-Each row has one of three status colors:- Green — Matched: the marker was recognized and mapped to a known biomarker (e.g., glucose, TSH, ferritin).
+Each row has one of three status colors:- Green — Matched: the marker was recognized and mapped to a known biomarker, such as glucose, TSH, or ferritin.

 - Yellow — Unmatched: the AI found a result but could not confidently map it.
 Review these rows manually before confirming.